 Patients under the age of 18 must have a parent or guardian fill out a notarized Minor Declaration Form in order to obtain a medical marijuana card in Oregon.

-Finding a Primary Caregiver
+Finding a Primary Caregiver in Oregon

 In Oregon, you must be 18 years of age or older to be a primary caregiver for a medical marijuana patient.
 Primary caregivers are individuals who have “significant responsibility for managing the well-being of a person who has been diagnosed with a debilitating medical condition.”
 You can designate a primary caregiver on the application for a medical card.
 Your primary caregiver doesn’t have to pay any application fee.

-Buying Medical Marijuana
+Buying Medical Marijuana in Oregon

 As of January 1, 2017, medical marijuana retailers can only sell cannabis products to registered OMMP patients and caregivers.
 You can also designate someone over 21 to be your grower or grow it yourself.
 Before adult legalization, medical marijuana dispensaries were aplenty.
 After legalization, medical marijuana dispensaries dwindled to only three: HWY 30 Cannabis, Lionheart Medical Club, and Western Oregon Dispensary.
 Here’s where you can find these Oregon medical marijuana dispensaries: